ilmanzo/q2boot/CONTRIBUTING.md

 # Contributing to QBoot

 Thank you for your interest in contributing to QBoot!
-This guide will help you get started with contributing to the project.
+This guide will help you get started with contributing to our Go-based QEMU VM launcher.

 ## Table of Contents